 — Edward N. Lorenz

-Let's discuss what butterflies might affect our topics of interest:
+Let's discuss what butterflies might affect our term project topics:

 . . .
 Future of telepresence (P)

 . . .
 Template-based sentence analysis (C)

 . . .
 How does our age affect how we think about the future (C)

 . . .
 Future of government (M) )

 Let's discuss some new topics from this year!